On the seventh of June, 1935, the Antioch Missionary Baptist Church was planted on the corners of Hayes and Gevers Streets in San Antonio, Texas.

-There were fifty-three persons present in the organization.
-There was hardly a high school diploma among these fifty-three persons, but their experience with Christ had set them apart as a peculiar people, a Holy nation, and they determined to fervently show forth the praise of Him who had brought them out of darkness into life’s marvelous light.
-They stood together in the calling of men to repentance and faith in a virgin-born, dead, buried, and resurrected Savior.
+There were approximately fifty-three persons present in the organization, with hardly a high school diploma among them.
+Despite this, their experience with Christ had set them apart as a peculiar people, a Holy nation, determined to fervently show forth the praise of Him who had brought them out of darkness into the marvelous light.
+They stood together in calling people to repentance and to faith in a virgin-born, dead, buried, and resurrected Savior.

 The late Dr. C.F.C.
 Curry, former pastor of Mt.
-Zion First Baptist and Friendship Baptist Churches, presided over the meeting and the church called as its first pastor, the Rev. Rufus Wilson, a strong man in faith, who dared the impossible and endured as seeing Him who is invisible.
-His motto was “God is able” and in what appeared to be a step backward, Pastor Wilson moved the little group to a tent on Center Street in the back yard of one of her members, James Parker.
+Zion First Baptist and Friendship Baptist Churches, presided over the meeting and the church called as its first pastor, the Rev. Rufus Wilson, a strong man of faith, who dared the impossible.
+His motto was “God is able.”
+In what appeared to be a step backward, Pastor Wilson moved the little group to a tent on Center Street in the back yard of one of her members, James Parker.

 In May 1968, the church sponsored a housing development at a cost of 1.25 million dollars, named Antioch Village, which was rated by HUD as one of the most outstanding operations in the city.
 Also, $100,000 in properties was added to the church’s estate.
 Then in 1971, the church negotiated the largest loan for an African American congregation in the state for over a half million dollars to construct a new sanctuary.
 The project was completed in 1974 and this beautiful sanctuary is where Antioch worships today.
 Somewhat akin to the church at Corinth in the scriptures, Rufus Wilson planted, J.J.
 Rector watered, but God gave the increase.
 To God be the glory!